wacncontent/CustomizeTool/addCommentOutput/articles/site-recovery/site-recovery-vmm-to-vmm.md

 ![Enable virtual machine protection](./media/site-recovery-vmm-to-vmm/ASRE2EHVR_EnableProtectionVM.png)

 Track progress of the Enable Protection action in the **Jobs** tab, including the initial replication.
 After the Finalize Protection job runs the virtual machine is ready for failover.
-After protection is enabled and virtual machines are replicated, you’ll be able to view them in Azure.
+After protection is enabled and virtual machines are replicated, you'll be able to view them in Azure.

 Note that you can also enable protection for virtual machines in the VMM console.
 Click Enable Protection on the toolbar in the Azure Site Recovery tab in the virtual machine properties,